 The Full Story

 Buddha wood (Eremophila mitchellii) is an Australian desert tree also known as false sandalwood or bastard sandalwood.
-The essential oil is steam-distilled from the heartwood and has a character quite unlike true sandalwood — drier, smokier, and with a distinctive rubbery-leathery undertone that sets it apart.
+The essential oil is steam-distilled from the heartwood and has a character quite unlike true sandalwood — drier, smokier, and with a particular rubbery-leathery undertone that sets it apart.

 The key volatile compounds include eremophilone (a sesquiterpene ketone that gives the oil its smoky character), along with various guaiazulene-related compounds that contribute blue-purple coloration to the crude oil.
 The scent profile sits at the intersection of smoky, woody, and slightly medicinal.